Dust diffusion in SPH simulations of an isolated galaxy: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for his insightful comments and suggestions that helped to improve the quality of this communication.
 We acknowledge Shohei Aoyama and Ikkoh Shimizu who provided their versions of {\sc GADGET3-Osaka}, which served as useful references for the implementation of the feedback and dust evolution model in our {\sc GADGET4-Osaka}.
 Our numerical simulations and analyses were carried out on our local cluster {\sc Orion}.
 This work was partly supported by the JSPS KAKENHI Grant Number JP17H01111, 19H05810, 20H00180.
 KN acknowledges the support from the Kavli IPMU, World Premier Research Center Initiative (WPI).
 HH thanks the Ministry of Science and Technology (MOST) for support through grant MOST 108-2112-M-001-007-MY3, and the Academia Sinica for Investigator Award AS-IA-109-M02.